tinganho/grunt-dot-compiler/README.md

 * variable String Variable to store everything
 * root String Root of the project
 * requirejs Boolean Enable RequireJS
-* node Boolean Enable Node
+* node Boolean Enable Node (if false, templates will not be compiled, just minified and concatenated)
+* simple Boolean Enable do not include module.exports at the end of the compiled file

 ### templates
 #### templates/item.dot